 Shop for a party outfit.
-Take a break from the planning and go on a virtual or in-person shopping spree!
+Take a break from the planning and go on a shopping spree!

 Buy a guestbook.
-This is a great way to keep track of everyone who came to support the graduate.
+A guestbook is a great way to keep track of everyone who came to support your graduate.
 You could also do fun twists on a guestbook!
 For example, have guests sign a poster or photo board that will be a treasured keepsake.

 Hand out invites at school.
 Specifically for high school grads, start passing out invites to your classmates!

 Finalize your guest list based on RSVPs.
 Let your caterer and baker know your final guest count and if you need to adjust your order size.
 Plan how many extra tables and chairs you need and where to place them.

 Put final touches on decor.
 Create photo boards or a slideshow.
 Ask your grad to help you with a playlist for the big day.

 Get groceries.
 If you're not going with catering, purchase all your groceries and prepare food that can be easily frozen and reheated.

 Gather last-minute needs.
 Purchase any additional non-perishable food items, drinks, utensils, plates, or cups not included in your catering plan.
 Consider if you'll need to borrow coolers for storing drinks or ice.

 Check the weather.
 If it might be rainy or windy, create a backup plan just in case.